// Check capacity

 11.2 Maps or HashTables

 Some professionals know this type of data structure by different terms, like “map”, “hashmap” or “associative arrays”.
-But most professionals know this structure by the name hashtable.
-Every programming language normally have some implementation of a hashtable in their stardard libraries.
-Python have dict(), C++ have std::map and std::unordered_map, Rust have HashMap, Javascript have Object() and Map(), C# have Hashtable(), etc.
+But the most common term used is hashtable.
+Every programming language normally have some implementation of a hashtable in their standard libraries.
+Python have dict()

 11.2.1 What is a hashtable?